michaeladams01/FalseHope-Publishers-Ltd/README.md

-# FalseHope-Publishers-Ltd
+# FalseHope-Publishing
-created a landing page for a book's companion website
+Landing page for a fictional book's companion website